 The fund's assets are managed by a team of portfolio managers.
 Under this approach, the fund's managers work together to oversee the fund's entire portfolio.
-For more information regarding the investment process of the fund, see the "Management and organization" section of this prospectus.

 The fund relies on the professional judgment of its investment adviser to make decisions about the fund's portfolio investments.
 The basic investment philosophy of the investment adviser is to seek to invest in attractively priced securities that, in its opinion, represent good investment opportunities.
 Securities may be sold when the investment adviser believes that they no longer represent relatively attractive investment opportunities.